 - Receive Confirmation – Apr – Jul

-Apply for your Korean visa – Jul – Aug
+- Apply For Korean Visa – Jul – Aug

-Book your flight to Korea – Jul – Aug
+- Book Flight To Korea – Jul – Aug

 - Start With EPIK Program – late Aug

-The actual start date is usually around the 26th of August each year.
+The actual start date is around the 26th of August each year.
 You may be required to arrive in Korea up to 1 week before that start date for an orientation.
-There are also late spring intake positions in September or October.
+There are also late fall intake positions in September or October.

 If you’re worried about applying whilst studying at a university, EPIK understands that it takes longer to receive these documents and should accept a letter from your university stating your expected graduation.

 How Long Do EPIK Contracts Last?